 14. Christmas

 Christmas is popular the world over and there’s no way Malaysia would fall behind in celebrating such an important festival.
-Malaysia may have their own ways of commemorating the birth of Jesus Christ, but it’s still one of the jolliest festivals in Malaysia 2021 as everywhere else in the world.
+Malaysia may have their ways of commemorating the birth of Jesus Christ, but it’s still one of the jolliest festivals in Malaysia in 2024 as everywhere else in the world.
 Though you won’t find a traditional “white Christmas” here, the celebrations here involve everything from lights, Christmas displays and hoardings, carols, food, plum cakes, decorations, and crazy shopping deals for locals and tourists alike!

-When: December 2021
+When: December 2024

 Highlight Of The Festival: Plum cakes and decorations

-Further Read: Top 6 Theme Parks In Malaysia That Are Perfect To Beat The Summer Heat In Style
+Further Read: Theme Parks In Malaysia

 Frequently Asked Questions About Festivals In Malaysia